-Ferns are beautiful and you should not miss a chance to display them–One of the best ways is to use them as centerpieces and this happens when you learn How to Grow Ferns in Water!
+Ferns are beautiful, and you should not miss a chance to display them–One of the best ways is to use them as centerpieces when you Grow Ferns in Water!

 Can Ferns Grow in Water?